lf-lang/lingua-franca/util/tracing/visualization/README.md

 # Trace sequence diagram visualizer

-`fedsd` is a utility tool that reports the interactions (exchanged messages) between federates and the RTI in a sequence-diagram-like format.
+`fedsd` is a utility that reports the interactions (exchanged messages) between federates and the RTI in a sequence-diagram-like format.

 To use `fedsd`, you need to first obtain an execution trace.
 To do this, enable the tracing mechanism in your Lingua Franca program by setting the `tracing` target property to `true` and then compile and run the program.